seemsy/oniongen-java/README.md

 ## About
 Generates vanity v3 .onion addresses until an address matches a regex specified by the user.
+Matching addresses have their corresponding keys and hostname exported to the same folder the application is executed in.

 # Build from source
 ## Run latest release